 Consumer failure to pay online sales and use taxes as a result of federal inaction on this issue annually results in the loss of billions of dollars per year in taxes owed to state and local governments on remote sales.
 For example, according to the Department of Commerce, e-commerce sales in 2005 were $87 billion, and grew by nearly 40 percent to $225.5 billion in 2012.
 Correspondingly, the National Conference of State Legislatures revealed last year that these sales produced approximately $23 billion in unpaid sales and use taxes in 2012.

-Passing The Marketplace and Internet Tax Fairness Act would finally bring federal law into the digital age by enabling state and local governments to collect sales taxes on online purchases that are already owed to them but are not being paid, as well as level the playing field for brick and mortar retailers, who are currently being put at a five to ten percent competitive disadvantage to remote sellers due to federal inaction in updating national tax laws with respect to digital sales.
+Passing The Marketplace and Internet Tax Fairness Act would finally bring federal law into the digital age by enabling state and local governments to collect sales taxes on online purchases that are already owed to them but are not being paid, as well as level the playing field for brick and mortar retailers who are currently at a five to ten percent competitive disadvantage to remote sellers because Congress has failed to act to update national tax laws with respect to digital sales.
 In addition, S. 2609 would provide a temporary extension of the moratorium on state and local government’s ability to tax Internet access.

-What Can You Do to Help the House Develop and Enact Legislation on This Critical Issue?
+What Can You Do To Help Enact Legislation On This Critical Issue?

-- Talking points to help you in your discussions with your local elected officials, as well as members of Congress on the bill.
+- Talking points on the bill to help you in your discussions with your local elected officials, as well as members of Congress.

 - A letter from the GFOA and the other national associations representing local governments to members of the Senate, requesting that they both co-sponsor and support the Marketplace Fairness and Internet Tax Freedom Act, and urging them to vote against efforts to make the ten-year limited moratorium on internet access taxes permanent.
 Please consider sending a similar letter from your city or county to your Senators.
 Contact information for your Senators’ offices can be found here.